A Doll's House, Part 2: Synopsis

 The play begins with a knock on the door — the same door that was slammed shut fifteen years earlier when Nora exited at the end of Ibsen’s play.
 Nora has returned, and it is she who is knocking.
-After leaving her husband, children, and the nursemaid, Nora became a successful feminist novelist.
+After leaving her husband, children, and the nursemaid, Nora became a successful feminist novelist who writes under a pseudonym.
 The reason for her return is to finalize a divorce from Torvald; she needs him to sign the legal papers.
+After the wife of a prominent judge leaves her husband upon reading Nora's roman á clef about her marriage to Torvald, the judge tracks down Nora's real identity and discovers that she is married.
+As Nora has signed legal contracts that can only be signed by unmarried women, the judge blackmails her with his newfound knowledge; either she publicly recants the feminist ideas that she has voiced throughout her career, or the judge reveals her marital status and deprives her of material comfort.
+The play begins at the Helmer home.
 Nora is questioned about what she has been doing, and the family and the nursemaid express their recriminations of her.
+Nora ultimately decides that she does not want a divorce, but that she will let herself be exposed, but Torvald reads Nora's novel and not wanting to be remembered by posterity as the character in Nora's novel, decides to divorce her in order to redeem himself.
+Nora ultimately makes her peace with Torvald and departs.

 Awards and nominations

 Laurie Metcalf was nominated for the 2017 Drama Desk Award, Outstanding Actress in a Play, and Jayne Houdyshell was nominated for Outstanding Featured Actress in a Play.

 The play was nominated for the 2017 Outer Critics Circle Awards: Outstanding New Broadway Play, Outstanding Actress in a Play (Laurie Metcalf) and Outstanding Featured Actress in a Play (Jayne Houdyshell).

-The play received 8 Tony Award nominations in 2017: Best Play, Best Actor in a Play (Chris Cooper), Best Actress in a Play (Laurie Metcalf), Best Featured Actress in a Play (Jayne Houdyshell and Condola Rashad), Best Direction of a Play (Sam Gold) and Best Costume Design of a Play (David Zinn).
+The play received 8 Tony Award nominations in 2017: Best Play, Best Actor in a Play (Chris Cooper), Best Actress in a Play (Laurie Metcalf), Best Featured Actress in a Play (Jayne Houdyshell and Condola Rashad), Best Direction of a Play (Sam Gold) and Best Costume Design in a Play (David Zinn), with Metcalf eventually winning.

-Metcalf won the 2017 Tony Award for Best Performance by an Actress in a Leading Role in a Play.